supertokens/supertokens-auth-react/examples/with-phone-password-mfa/README.md

 -   Change email validation logic on the backend (in emailpassword recipe) to validate phone number syntax.
 -   Change how password reset email is sent to instead send an SMS to the phone.
+-   We override consumeCodePOST to validate the phone number as if it was an email address to facilitate linking

 ## Future work: